manuel-kraken-code/my-pwp/README.md

 - HTML indentation is still incorrect

 Unfortunately, since the documentation you have here is insufficient and does not align with the project outline and the technical errors were not fixed I cannot increase the grade on this project.
 The grade stands at [Tier I](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 Please begin Milestone 2a ASAP as you do not have time to complete any more work on this phase.
 Please bear in mind that successful completion of PWP is a graduation requirement.

+### Milestone 2a Feedback
+This is an alright start for your development.
+A bit more detail could be added to the Content Strategy so that it explains what each piece of the wireframe is.
+I see Welcome in the content strategy, but no Welcome in the wireframes.
+Based on what you have here, I think you'll find that your development process may not line up exactly with the wireframes so be prepared to adjust things as necessary.
+The reason I say this is because there's only a very general level of detail here.
+When you start putting things into a browser things may look a bit differently.
+Be careful not to lose time.

+Add `/vendor` to your .gitignore - this has been missing since Milestone 1, and is in the feedback from before.

+The built-in [Bootstrap Carousel](http://getbootstrap.com/docs/4.1/components/carousel/) should be sufficient for your portfolio carousel.
+Give it a try.

+[FontAwesome](https://fontawesome.com/) is a good quality free library for including iconography.
+Try this out for your footer icons.

+Slack usernames are team-based - so it's not something that would be useful to the general public to contact you.
+Think about removing it from the footer for that reason.

+A simple site like yours can look polished and professional - consistency in your design, good use of colors, and good quality images make ALL the difference.
+Keep things simple and well lined up.
+Things are a little bit skewed and misaligned in the wireframes.
+Watch the mispellings - clients and employers notice this.
+Going forward I challenge you to take these deliverables to the next level in quality.

+Begin development after you can complete the Bootstrap Challenge.
+Keep things simple.
+Your Milestone 2a passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).

+**We'll be building PWP in a file named index.php inside of /public_html**.
+Please note that no site files should live outside of the /public_html directory.
+Please use an organized and standards-compliant directory structure to house all images, JavaScript, CSS, etc. We are done with the /documentation directory for now!

+#### Edits &amp; Suggestions
+- **Add `/vendor` to your .gitignore**.